acolange/project_catalog/README.md

 After the vagrant box has started use `vagrant ssh` to access the vagrant box command line.
 From there use `/vagrant/catalog` to get into the directory for the project.

 If this is the first time you have run this project you will need to run the the database setup first using `python database_setup.py`.

+To start the server and project you will need to run `python project.py`.
+After this the site should be available at `localhost:8000`.